 Visit any Scottish island in summer and you’ll find it busy – indeed many of the islands’ economies depend on that business for their survival.

-If you decide to visit Skye, just be smart, don’t rush, be respectful of the environment, realise it will be busy, and plan meals ahead.
+If you decide to visit Skye, just be smart; don’t rush, be respectful of the environment and local people, realise it will be busy, and plan meals ahead.

 And always, always remember to bring a waterproof.

 All images, footage, drone footage and film by Megan McEachern.